OGSarah/Weaver/README.md

 - A REST API for triggering runs, inspecting state, and managing workflow definitions.
 ## Architecture

+Weaver splits into four moving parts:
+1. An API server
-Weaver splits into four moving parts: an API server, a Postgres-backed store that doubles as the task queue, a pool of stateless workers, and a scheduler that turns time into work.
+2. A Postgres-backed store that doubles as the task queue
+3. A pool of stateless workers
+4. A scheduler that turns time into work.
 The React UI talks only to the API server.

 ```mermaid
 graph TB